What Changes Are in Store for Mortgages in Spain in 2026?

 Final takeaway

-Spain’s mortgage landscape in 2026 looks set to be more stable than during the sharp shifts of recent years, but it is not a return to the ultra-low interest environment that buyers enjoyed in earlier cycles.
+Spain’s mortgage landscape in 2026 looks set to be more stable than during the sharp shifts of recent years — but it’s not a return to the ultra-low interest environment buyers enjoyed in earlier cycles.

 FAQs